axibase/atsd/configuration/entity_views.md

 1. Specify the metric name in the 'Value' setting.

-2. Set 'Link' setting to Chart.
+2. Apply the 'Link' setting to Chart.

 3. Specify an expression in the 'Formatting' setting to display one digit after dot: